zopefoundation/zc.resumelb/src/zc/resumelb/README.txt

   There's also a scriot version of this::

     bin/get-worker-resume 192.168.24.60:33161

+- When using ZooKeeper, you can request an lb status server.
+The address gets registered with ZooKeeper.
+When you connect to it, you get back a json string containing the overall lb backlog and addresses and backlogs of each worker.

 - The update settings methods were changed to revert settings to default when not provided.
 This is especially important when used